jordoncm/web-application-scaffolding/readme.md

 Cleans the `build` and `dist` files out of the project.

-### was clone ###

-Copies the current scaffolding (and application) to a new location.
-Use this to stage the scaffolding into a new project.

-Usage: `was clone LOCATION`

-Example: `was clone foo`

-NOTE: The target location should not already exist.

 ### was deploy ###

 Deploys the application into production.
 This is only a blank stub and would